Are you wondering how to get blood stains out of sheets?

 I would recommend just getting a travel size bottle of contact solution, which you should be able to find a pharmacy for under 7 dollars.

 All you need to do it apply a few drops of the solution, then wait a few hours.
 Although it may not completely remove the stain, it should lighten it.

-It is a good method to have use while traveling.
-If you get a blood stain on your clothes during a trip, you may not be able to wash your clothes to properly remove the stain.
-This method is a quick fix for anyone that already has contact solution in their travel bag.
+It is a good method to use while traveling.
+If you get a bloodstain on your clothes during a trip, you may not be able to wash your clothes to properly remove the stain.
+This method is a quick fix for anyone that already has some contact solution in their travel bag.